 39 Marx's own works, for example, were little known in the US at the time, though not completely unknown, since Marx himself was working as a freelance newspaper opinion writer and would often publish columns in US papers.
-Marx, in his capacity as head of the Workingmen's Association, also wrote directly to Lincoln with his own analysis of the American situation a few years later, in 1865, and while Lincoln seems to have read the letter, he had one of his adjuncts respond.
+Marx, in his capacity as head of the Workingmen's Association, also wrote directly to Lincoln with his own and could never have existed if labor had not first existed.
+Labor is the superior of capital, and deserves much the higher consideration."